 - Click Restore Defaults on the General tab.

 - Then switch to the View tab, and click the Restore Defaults option there.

 - Select Apply to save changed settings, and click OK to exit.

 Once done, verify whether the Preview Pane in File Explorer is still not working in Windows 11.
-Though that should not be the case for most, if it is, move to the last solution.
+Though that should not be the case for most, move to the last solution if it is.